atos-ari-aeon/fiware-cloud-messaging-api/public/doc/source/sdk/javascript-persistent.rst

     ....

     // get stored persistantSubscription
-    sdk = new AeonSDK(config.SUB_URL, persistantSubscription);
+    sdk = new AeonSDK(config.SUB_URL, persistantSubscription); //or just use you previous ID and desc as the first time sdk.subscribe(control, received);

-    sdk.subscribe(control, received);
+    // you can continue where you leave it

-    // you can continue where you leave it...
+    // you will receive published messages during that period